Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet: The results

-Since it is known that Langmuir waves are generated by the bump-on-tail unstable VDF, next, in Fig.(\ref{fig5}) we explore the time evolution of electric field component parallel to the background magnetic field, $E_y$.
-Here the data is for Run 1, the narrowest current sheet $\delta/ x_{\rm max}=0.05$.
+Since it is known that Langmuir waves are generated by the bump-on-tail unstable VDF, next, in Fig.(\ref{fig5}) we explore the time evolution of electric field component parallel to the background magnetic field, $E_y$. {In principle, it would be better to show evidence for Langmuir waves in the frequency or wave vector domain.
+For example, it would be illustrative to show the Fourier-transformed dispersion plots using the simulated electric-field data.
+Producing such plot requires to store the data snapshots every $0.2\omega_{\rm pe}$, i.e. five points per wave period.
+At the moment the data is stored at much coarser $1.0\omega_{\rm pe}$ time resolution.
+Thus computational cost overweights the benefit of producing the Fourier-transformed dispersion plots. } Here the data is for Run 1, the narrowest current sheet $\delta/ x_{\rm max}=0.05$.
 We make the following observations from panels (a)-(f) that:\\ (i) the electric field is confined to the very narrow current sheet, essentially where the plasma exists.\\ (ii) the electric field has very small, noise-like, spatial scales, such that no clear wavelength can be deduced.
-This is probably because of the complicated processes of wave-particle interactions in the regime of non-conservation of electron magnetic moment.\\ (iii) panel (b) stands out by showing relatively large spatial-scale structures (yellow and blue blobs), which we attribute to the possible electron vortexes that can be identified at the same time in Fig.(\ref{fig7}) also in panel (b).
-These vortexes may be formed by Kelvin-Helmholtz (KH) instability as the substantial shear between Harris current sheet background electrons and the injected electron beams exists.
+This is probably because of the complicated processes of wave-particle interactions in the regime of non-conservation of electron magnetic moment.\\ (iii) panel (b) stands out by showing relatively large spatial-scale structures (yellow and blue blobs), which we attribute to the possible electron vortexes that can be identified at the same time in Fig.(\ref{fig7}) also in panel (b). {These vortexes may be formed by {Kelvin-Helmholtz (KHI)} the two-stream instability (TSI) as the substantial shear between Harris current sheet background electrons and the injected electron beams exists.
+It should be noted that vortexes form both in the cases of Kelvin-Helmholtz (KHI) and TSI.
+The main difference is that KHI occurs at the interface of two distinct fluids due to a velocity shear across that interface (including a discontinuous jump between two distinct velocities), causing them to roll into vortices, while the TSI occurs when two inter-penetrating streams of particles in a plasma have different drift velocities, leading to instabilities driven by their relative motion.
+KHI creates a mixing layer with visible rolls and waves, whereas TSI involves one stream of particles flowing through another, such as electrons drifting through ions in a plasma.
+For these reasons we conjecture that TSI is at play in our case.
+We also remark that prolific vortex formation and their suppression by the background magnetic was found for the {\it electron scale} KHI (ESKHI) \citet{tsiklauri2024}, which is very different from its hydrodynamic and magnetohydrodynamic analogs.
+After commenting on the differences between KHI and TSI the similarities should be also stated: note that the {\it analytical} growth rate of ESKHI, Eq.(30) (see also corresponding Figure 3) from \citet{Alves_2014} is identical to Eq.(11) (see also corresponding Figure 2) from \citet{2508.14362} replacing discontinuous velocity jump between two distinct velocities $\pm v_0$ by the electron beam speed $v_{0b}$.} {We gather from Figs. \ref{fig5} and \ref{fig7} a chain of vortexes appear.
+These structures seem to have a dominant wavelength corresponding to approximately the half domain size.
+The scale of vortices in TSI is determined by the wavenumber of the unstable modes, which is influenced by the relative drift speed, and the physical properties of the streaming fluids.
+For instance, a larger relative drift speed typically leads to smaller vortices (larger wavenumbers).
+TSI is described by a spectrum of unstable modes, each with a specific wavenumber.
+The smallest wavelengths (largest wavenumbers) or longest wavelengths (smallest wavenumbers) that grow fastest determine the scale of the resulting vortices, as shown in the above referenced figures in \citet{Alves_2014,2508.14362}.
+A separate analysis is needed to settle this issue, which is beyond the scope of this work. }

 Note that because in EPOCH electric field is strictly zero at $t=0$, in Fig.(\ref{fig5}), Fig.(\ref{fig8}) and Fig.(\ref{fig9}) in the respective panels (a) we use $t=0.01t_{\rm END}$ at the first snapshot, which is very close the start of the simulation, but not precisely $t=0$.